Student Life: GGU Bookstore

 Phone: 415-442-7277 or 888-826-6572

-- Merchandise other than books like custom course materials, study guides and reference books are not returnable.
+Custom course materials, study guides and reference books, and other such merchandise is not returnable.
 All other merchandise must be returned within 15 days from the date of purchase.
 Please check with the bookstore manager if you have questions or a special request.

 GGU students can sell used textbooks back to the bookstore.
 There are several factors that determine whether the book can be bought back and how much the bookstore will pay, including: